BlockchainCommons/BCLibsSwift/README.md

 For examples of usage, open `BCLibsSwift.xcworkspace` and examine the unit test targets `CryptoBaseTests`, `BIP39Tests`, `ShamirTests`, and `SSKRTests`.
 These unit tests may be run only after running the `build.sh` script.

-## Status - Alpha
+## Status - Release

-**BCLibsSwift** is currently under active development and in the late alpha testing phase.
-It should not be used for production tasks until it has had further testing and auditing.
+**BCLibsSwift** is considered useful and stable in its present form.
+Two of its constituent libraries, `bc-shamir` and `bc-sskr`, have undergone independent security review and audit.

 ## Origin, Authors, Copyright & Licenses